Scionar/lunch-train/README.md

 ### Git hooks

 Git hooks are implemented with [husky](https://github.com/typicode/husky).
-Precommit hooks should check linting status before commit and prevent action if there is errors.
+Prepush hooks should check linting and test status before push and prevent action if there is an errors.

 ### Linting

 Project services use [eslint](https://eslint.org/) for linting.
 It uses [prettier](https://github.com/prettier/prettier)'s rule configuration.

-## Database structure
+### Database structure

 MongoDB server is used as a database.
 Database has two collections: trains and user joinings.

 * **Trains** collection includes lunch place suggestions.
 * **Joins** collection includes user joinings as a train ID and user ID pairs.

+### Testing

+Test are done with Jest.
+Unit tests are separated into services.
+End-to-end tests are in client service.
+This is because interactions are triggered trough UI components.
+In integration tests separated environment variables are used.
+To set them copy `/.env.testing.example` to `/.env.testing`.
+Set variables as they would seen from host machine.